HotaruCMS/HotaruCMS/content/plugins/comment_voting/readme.txt

 ------------
 1. Upload the "comment_voting" folder to your plugins folder.
 2. Install it from Plugin Management in Admin.
+3. Enable votes on comments in Admin -> Comments

 Changelog
 ---------